Managing an HMO

 MANAGING AN HMO

 Managing an HMO property requires a lot of maintenance.
 Before converting rooms and renting out the space as an HMO, it’s important to take the time to understand what goes into managing a property like this.

 What are the duties of an HMO landlord?

 There are a number of HMO regulations that landlords must abide by without exemption.
-Aside from the usual legal responsibilities that apply to every landlord, here is what else you will have to ensure is in place:
+Aside from the usual legal responsibilities that apply to every landlord, there are a number of HMO regulations that must be adhered to: